 To me, nothing says “summer” more than polka dots.
 And this Brown Marbled Bakelite Art Deco Bangle has them!
 In Casual Chic, I’ve styled it with a cardigan, jeans and tee shirt in a warm palette, but you could also wear this bracelet with office attire in warm colors.
 These 2 ¼” Golden Topaz Rondelle Art Deco Earrings are fun to wear for work or play.
-Day to Night (on the right) is a dressier look, featuring my Turquoise Bead & Diamanté 1950s Bracelet, to play up one of the colors in the dress.
-I have two of these bracelets as well as the matching earrings and necklace.
+Day to Night (on the right) is a dressier look, featuring a Turquoise Bead & Diamanté 1950s Bracelet, to play up one of the colors in the dress.
+My boutique has two of these bracelets for sale as well as the matching earrings and necklace.
 In the 1950s, one would have worn the entire set (or parure) at the same time, but I think that’s a bit over-the-top for today.
 Instead, I’ve added real or faux diamond studs and a studded handbag.

 For More Summery Jewels

-Take a look at my Summer Fun collection for more earrings, necklaces, brooches, and bracelets selected for this season.
+Take a look at the Summer Fun collection for more earrings, necklaces, brooches, and bracelets selected for this season.